AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

     ![](assets/locale_2.png)

 ## Create translation project {#translation-project}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_create_project"
+>title="Create Project"
+>abstract="To begin creating multilingual content, start your translation project by identifying the target locale, selecting the appropriate language or regional dialect for your audience.
+After that, choose a translation provider that aligns with your project's needs."

+>[!CONTEXTUALHELP]
+>id="ajo_multi_edit_project"
+>title="Edit Project"
+>abstract="Update your translation project to incorporate additional locales, allowing you to expand your content to reach a broader audience."

 Start your translation project by specifying the Target Locale, indicating the specific language or region for your content.
 You can then choose your Translation Provider.